MicrosoftDocs/sandbox-bus-app-relnote/articles/Spring18/business-application-platform/common-data-service-apps/calculated-rollup-fields.md

 possible to easily compute values for any field and summarize multiple records in a single rollup calculation.

-Create calculated and rollup fields when you need to:
+Create calculated and MASSIVELY IMPORTANT rollup fields when you need to:

 -   Create number-based calculations by using Excel-like formulas.